-&lt;sup>5 One caveat to the collected data is that the lab buildings, while similar to the distribution of leakage in most Florida buildings, may not be similar to other housing in the Southeast-particularly that with crawlspace floors.
+5 One caveat to the collected data is that the lab buildings, while similar to the distribution of leakage in most Florida buildings, may not be similar to other housing in the Southeast-particularly that with crawlspace floors.
 In Florida slab-on-grade homes, a majority of the leakage is shielded from the wind and located in the ceiling plane due to recessed lighting fixtures and bathroom and kitchen fans making up a preponderance of the leakage sites.

 results are true, however, in locations such as Central Florida where the interior to exterior temperature differences under cooling are low and outdoor moisture levels are high.
 Such results provide further evidence that much of the moisture problem in residences in Central Florida likely occurs during winter when there are no sensible cooling loads and no humidity removal.
-Unlike natural infiltration in leaky homes, forced ventilation at ASHRAE Standard 62-2 levels caused increases to both moisture and energy use in homes.
+Unlike natural infiltration in leaky homes, forced ventilation at ASHRAE Standard 62.2-2013 levels caused increases to both moisture and energy use in homes.
 Cooling energy use increased by 27%-30% (5-7 kWh/day) and building moisture increased measurably, approaching and occasionally exceeding an interior RH of 60%.

-Consistent with past findings and simulation estimates, the introduction of mechanical ventilation will generally increase the energy usage of an airtight home and may affect indoor humidity.
-However, mechanical ventilation is still seen as necessary because of the highly variable and often insufficient air ventilation rate provided by even a fairly leaky home in a hothumid climate.
+Consistent with past findings and simulation estimates, the introduction of mechanical ventilation will generally increase the energy usage of an airtight home and may affect indoor humidity, but this is necessary because of the highly variable and often insufficient air ventilation rate provided by even a fairly leaky home in a hot-humid climate, which can have limited natural driving forces during the cooling season.